 After plugging in your estimates, you can determine the opportunities in your target segment by company size.
 Based on your results, it appears that your opportunity is over $8 million.

 Next, determine what percentage of the pie you own.
-If your sales have been around $2 million in that segment, you know you have about 25% share of that segment - and have a great deal of upside potential.
+For example, if your sales have been around $2 million in that segment, you know you have about a 25% share of that segment - and have a great deal of upside potential.